-- 1. In order to do destructive updates, we must now make the sequential function f_s return the same collection type as its input.
-This affects the overall types of cc_m and its constituent functions. - 2.
-We pair up the divide and combine functions as either a single divide-then-combine or combine-then-divide operation.
-Both are now higher order functions that take as argument a function that can update the original data in place, but can not change the structure of them. - Because the original CC algorithm requires the input collection to remain unchanged until the expansion phase, we must use dup :: S a → m(S a) to create a local copy of the segment during the compression phase. - 4.
+- 1. Because we want to do destructive updates, the sequential function f_s must now return the same collection type as its input.
+This affects the overall types of the cc and its constituent functions. - 2.
+We pair up the divide and combine functions as either a single divide-then-combine operation or combine-then-divide.
+Both are now higher order functions that take a function as argument, which can update the original data in place, but can not change the structure of them. - 3.
+Because the original CC algorithm requires the input collection to remain unchanged until the expansion phase, we must use dup :: S a → m(S a) to create a local copy of the segment during the compression phase. - 4.
 The original map function is changed to a monadic parmap :: $(a \to m \ b) \to [a] \to m[b]$ that spawns off a system thread for each segment, and only returns when all threads are done.